mariok/pinemup/ReadMe.txt

 ------------------------
   0.4:
     - BUGFIX: font type was changed to SERIF on change of font-size
-    - BUGFIX: notesfile now allows negative note-positions
+    - BUGFIX: notesfile now allows negative note-positions (fixes "notesfile not valid" error)
     - notecolor can be changed (9 different colors so far)
     - dialog for managing categories
-    - title of note-windows changed
+    - title of note-windows changed (e.g. displayed when pressing alt+tab)
     - some internal code improvements

   0.3: